YangYunjia/floGen/docs/source/wingapp.md

 These values can be input with text box and scroll bars.
 You can also select the training wing parameters with `select from` droplist.

+## How it works

+The model used here is the 2d-to-3d transfer model.
+We first build a model to predict 2d airfoil flow field, and then use it as a prior for 3d flow field prediction.

+The UI is implemented with `Flask`.

-## To cite this work
+**To cite this work**

-1. Yang Y, Li R, Zhang Y, Lu L, Chen H. Rapid aerodynamic prediction of swept wings via physics-embedded transfer learning, submitted to AIAA Journal. https://arxiv.org/abs/2409.12711.
+1. Yang Y, Li R, Zhang Y, Lu L, Chen H. Rapid aerodynamic prediction of swept wings via physics-embedded transfer learning, *submitted to AIAA Journal*. https://arxiv.org/abs/2409.12711.

-2. Yang Y, Li R, Zhang Y, Lu L, Chen H. Transferable machine learning model for the aerodynamic prediction of swept wings, Physics of Fluids, 2024. https://doi.org/10.1063/5.0213830.
+2. Yang Y, Li R, Zhang Y, Lu L, Chen H. Transferable machine learning model for the aerodynamic prediction of swept wings, *Physics of Fluids*, 2024. https://doi.org/10.1063/5.0213830.